 This is because the restrictions of what classifies as an MMORPG have been loosening to encompass other playstyles, including those that aren’t intense with combat.
 Now, Palia and Book of Travels are two chief examples that diminish one of the most iconic elements in the MMORPG genre -- combat -- and replace it with a comfortable atmosphere that is just as immersive but trades its competitive characteristics for relaxing ones following the new fad of “cozy games.”

-Animal Crossing, Stardew Valley, and the Rise of Cozy Games
+Animal Crossing, Book of Travels, and Palia: The Rise of Cozy Games

 Animal Crossing and the games that inspired Stardew Valley are nothing new and have been around for more than two decades, though the casual format was widely considered to be made for kids.
 But it's only in more recent years that the world is seeing a surge in popularity over these genres, lifestyle simulators, virtually creating a new genre that people refer to as "cozy games."